NewTuricum/Droidiqa/README.md

 As discussed above under "transferring ZRC2-tokens", you must provide a Transition-object to Droidiqa's callSmartContractTransition-method.
 The Transition-class is open and can be extended as necessary.
 It also provides convenience methods to handle transition parameters.

 # Acknowledgements
-This project is based on [Firestack's Laska library](https://github.com/FireStack-Lab/Laksa).
+This project is based on [Firestack's Laksa library](https://github.com/FireStack-Lab/Laksa).

 # License
 This library is released for free use under the GNU General Public License, v3